threatrack/s2db/README.md

 ## TODO

+- Better workflow.
+- Better import service.
+- Better Flask App ... so it can actually run as a service.
 - Make API.
-- Improve Flask App (it's really bad).
-- Enable string import.
 - Check IDA and Ghidra basic block models for compatibility to ease plugin development employing our API for basic block lookup.
 - So much more...